asiru28/Analysing-Motorcycle-Part-Sales/README.md

 # Tools Used

 - SQL for querying and analysing the data.
-- Google Colab for running the SQL queries and presenting the results.
+- datalab for running the SQL queries and presenting the results.

 # Insights